Logo for Vibrationdamage.com

 • Document the condition of your home by photo or video, prior to construction start or as soon after construction start as possible.
 Be sure to document locations where damage is most often found: corners of window and door wall penetrations, attached concrete slabs, and door frames.
 If, at the same time, you document the contents of the home, you can also use the images for insurance purposes in the event of an unrelated loss.

 • Find out all you can about the construction and the contractor from any public web sites which have relevant information.
-Print everything you find.
+Print everything you find to hard copy and/or PDF file.
 Attend any public meetings prior to construction start.

 • Prepare to document construction by photo or video.
 If you have security cameras, you can add or redirect one or more to do part of this job, although security footage is not a complete substitute for your own photos or videos.
 You may also be able to use a neighbor's security footage, if one or more cameras are pointed toward the construction.